datanav/docs/configuration.rst

    * - ``dataset``
      - String
      - The id of the dataset to write entities into.
 Note: if it doesn't exist before entities are written to the sink, it will be created on the fly.
+Note that the dataset id cannot contain forward slash characters (``/``).
      -
      - Yes